sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - I read about Observer and Abstract Design pattern.
 * What I will do today - Today I will work on my assigned story =" "
 * Blocker : Nothing.

+#### Huy

+* What I did yesterday - Read about 2d platformers
+* What I will do today - Coded 2d collision
+* Blocker : Code not working correctly.
+Will fix today with teammates.